Interactively extract, visualize, and rank features from measured or simulated data for machine diagnostics and prognostics

 Rank By— Specify condition variable for classification ranking algorithm to use

 Select the condition variable that provides the labels for the classification ranking algorithm to use.

-Sort By— Specify ranking technique to sort results by when displaying results from multiple techniques
+Sort By— Specify ranking method to sort results by when displaying results from multiple methods

-Specify the ranking technique to sort by when you are comparing the results of different ranking methods.
-When you use a single ranking technique, the app displays the results in order of importance, as indicated by the ranking score for that technique.
-When you are comparing the results for multiple methods, change Sort By to change the technique that drives the sorting order.
+Specify the ranking method to sort by when comparing the results of different ranking methods.
+When you use a single ranking method, the app displays the results in order of importance, as indicated by the ranking score for that method.
+When comparing the results for multiple methods, change Sort By to change the method that drives the sorting order.

 Delete Scores— Delete ranking scores from display

-Specify this parameter to eliminate ranking scores for a specific technique.
-Use this parameter, for example, when you are comparing the results of multiple rankings, and you want to simplify the display by eliminating rankings that do not influence your feature selection.
+Specify this parameter to eliminate ranking scores for a specific method.
+Use this parameter, for example, when comparing the results of multiple rankings, and you want to simplify the display by eliminating rankings that do not influence your feature selection.